nickmackenzie/dont-get-zohod/pages/Sites/Custom404.md

+---
+title: Custom 404 Page On ZOHO Sites
+description: Add custom 404 page to your website in Zoho Sites
+---
 # Custom 404 Page On ZOHO Sites

 To add custom 404 page to your website in Zoho Sites, go to Page > Add Page > Add page title as 404.